ankihg/data-structures-and-algorithms/make-change/README.md

 # make change
-my implementations of the common make change algorithm, first without and then with memoization
+some implementations of the common make change algorithm. i first solve the problem with a primitive, non-greedy approach then incorporate memoization to reduce runtime.

 ## setup
 let's define our coins